trevorld/Hanzi_Stats/README.rst

 ``data/traditional_frequency.txt`` is a character frequency list from a corpus of all the BIG-5 Chinese characters that appeared on Usenet newsgroups during 1993-1994 which was compiled by Shih-Kun Huang.
 It is available at http://technology.chtsai.org/charfreq/

 ``data/TOCFL-2023-words.csv`` is a csv spreadsheet of two columns of the word and TOCFL level extracted from the official word list at https://tocfl.edu.tw/index.php/exam/download; a machine-friendly copy is available at https://github.com/sneaky-foxes/tocfl (forked from PSeitz/tocfl)

+``data/TBCL-20220920-characters.csv`` is a csv spreadsheet extracted from the official TBCL character list from https://coct.naer.edu.tw/standsys/querychar.php?q=&num=4000&page=1&deng_ji=all; a machine-friendly copy is available at https://github.com/sneaky-foxes/tbcl